 Department Committees are comprised of all module leaders in the department, and course leaders from courses on which modules are core.
 Department Committees are responsible for assuring the quality and standards of the range of modules within the department.
-They will consider matters relating to the content, assessment and delivery of modules in the department on the basis of feedback from course leaders, course committees, module feedback questionnaires and module leaders.
-The Department Committee is responsible for approving the Department Continual Monitoring Process report and action plan prior to its consideration by the School Learning and Teaching Quality Committee, and then monitoring the action plan.
+They will consider matters relating to the content, assessment and delivery of modules in the department based on feedback from course leaders, course committees, module feedback questionnaires and module leaders.
+The Department Committee is responsible for approving the Department Continual Monitoring Process report and action plan.